 3. Trial in the Supreme Court of B.C., by a judge and jury

 The next step in the process depends on which kind of trial you choose and how you plead – guilty or not guilty.

 7. Pleas – Guilty or Not Guilty

 If you choose to be tried in Provincial Court, you will be asked whether you plead guilty or not guilty.
 If you plead not guilty, the judge will set a date for your trial.

 If you plead guilty, the next step is sentencing.

 8. Preliminary Inquiry

 If you choose to be tried in B.C.
-Supreme Court, you may have a “preliminary hearing” in Provincial Court.
+Supreme Court and the offence is punishable by 14 years or more of imprisonment, you may have a “preliminary hearing” in Provincial Court.
 At the hearing, the Crown will have its witnesses give testimony about the event.
 Your lawyer – or you, if you don’t have a lawyer – will have a chance to cross-examine each witness.
 This is a chance to ask questions to test the truthfulness and memory of the witness.
 At the end of the hearing, the judge will decide if there is enough evidence to send you to trial in the BC Supreme Court.